 - a.
-The Applicant shall improve the architectural design by exploring alternative options that would allow for the sympathetic redevelopment of the property while retaining some of its historical essence, re-Designing the new structures to pay homage to the original design, incorporating original materials into the new design to establish a connection between the past and present. - b.
-Correct discrepancies between landscape, civil and architectural set of plans.

-c.
-Return to the board for approval.
+The Applicant shall improve the architectural design by exploring alternative options that would allow for the sympathetic redevelopment of the property while retaining some of its historical essence, re-designing the new structures to pay homage to the original design, incorporating original materials into the new design to establish a connection between the past and present. - b.
+Return to the board for approval. - c.

-d.
 Approved if Certificate of Appropriateness for Demolition is granted.